nassah221/stream-take-home-exercise/README.md

 # stream-take-home-exercise
-This branch extends from the code in the main branch and implements a job runner and workers to process jobs.
+This branch extends from the code in the main branch and implements job runner and workers to (pseudo)process jobs.